dmarrazzo/rh-bpm-notes/case_management.md

             "category" : "Cases"
           ]

+- add the case management project nature: in the root folder an empty file `.caseproject`

 ## Show case application

 The show case application is a sample application to explore the case management capabilities.